Womble Bond Dickinson

 The Legal Cheek View

-Bond Dickinson and US-based Womble Carlyle Sandridge & Rice combined to form Womble Bond Dickinson in late 2017.
+Bond Dickinson and US-based Womble Carlyle Sandridge & Rice combined to form Womble Bond Dickinson some seven years ago.
 It was the formal cementing of a successful year-long “strategic alliance” that saw the two firms work together increasingly closely.

-The duo is proving to be a good fit, with the historic powerbases of legacy firms Bond Dickinson and Womble Carlyle lying in the regions rather than global financial capitals.
-The former has sizeable presences in Aberdeen, Bristol, Edinburgh, Leeds, Newcastle (where it is particularly dominant with two separate offices), Plymouth and Southampton, alongside a base in the City of London.
-The US firm, meanwhile, is spread across a host of smaller cities including Atlanta, Charlotte, Raleigh, Silicon Valley, Washington DC and Winston-Salem.
-The firm recently added a Nashville office taking its US office tally to 22 and global office numbers to 29.
+The duo is still proving to be a good fit, with the historic powerbases of legacy firms Bond Dickinson and Womble Carlyle lying in the regions rather than global financial capitals.
+The former has sizeable presences in Bristol, Edinburgh, Leeds, Newcastle (where it is particularly dominant with two separate offices), Plymouth and Southampton, alongside a base in the City of London.
+The US firm, meanwhile, is spread across a host of smaller cities including Atlanta, Charlotte, Raleigh, Nashville, Silicon Valley, Washington DC, and Winston-Salem.
+Most recently, the firm added a Denver office to this offering, taking its US office tally to 24 and global numbers to 32.

 Continue reading

 Currently there are limited international secondments, but Legal Cheek understands that business travel for junior solicitors to the US is becoming more common.
-The big focus on client secondments remains — according to our survey almost a third have done one — at companies including FTSE 100 companies, global retailers and major insurers.
+The big focus on client secondments remains — according to our survey over one third have done one — at companies including FTSE 100 companies, global retailers and major insurers.

 The transatlantic law firm has taken steps in recent years to improve its green credentials.
 In 2017 it set a target to reduce emissions by 5% annually, and the following year, was awarded The Planet Mark certification in recognition of its efforts to cut carbon emissions.
-Last year the firm announced its plans to run all its offices on renewable energy resources by 2026.
+WBD also has a gold rating for Eco Vadis, ISO 14001 accreditation and aims to be net zero by 2030.
 No wonder Womble Bond Dickinson is frequently in the running for most eco-friendly at the Legal Cheek Awards!

 Deadlines